njrizzotti/paymentApi/README.md

 ## Running the application with docker-compose

-Once you have Docker installed and running go to the main project folder and execute
+Once you have Docker installed and running go to the clone the project and go to the main project folder and execute
 ```shell
 docker-compose up --build
 ```